Ayushraj15/keeper-app/README.md

 ## 📌 Overview

-**KeeperApp** is a user-friendly platform that allows individuals to:
+**Keeper-app** is a user-friendly platform that allows individuals to:

 - **Add Tasks**: Create new tasks with titles and descriptions.
 - **Edit Tasks**: Update task details as needed.